Can I remove a wheel clamp from my car?

 How long can the vehicle be clamped for?

 Regulation 18.5 specifically provides that a vehicle should remain clamped for a minimum of two hours.
-Therefore a bailiff cannot charge a ‘removal’ (sale stage fee) of £110 unless this time period has elapsed.
+What this means is that if the vehicle is clamped, it cannot be actually removed to a vehicle pound unless it has been clamped for more than two hours.
+In addition, a bailiff cannot charge a ‘removal’ (sale stage fee) of £110 unless this time period (of 2 hours) has elapsed.

 Can I cut off the wheel clamp?

-No you cannot.
-Under Section 68.1 of Schedule 12 (TCEA 2007) it is a serious offence to remove a wheel clamp or to obstruct the bailiff from clamping or removing the vehicle.
+No you certainly cannot!!
+Under Section 68.1 of Schedule 12 of the Tribunal, Courts and Enforcement Act 2007 specifically provide that it is a serious offence to remove a wheel clamp or to obstruct the bailiff from clamping or removing the vehicle.
 A person found guilty on conviction may face being fined (level 4) or sent to prison for a term not exceeding 51 weeks…or both.
-Sadly we have received many reports of debtors being arrested and charged since the above offence was introduced.
+Sadly we have received many reports of debtors being arrested and charged following the removal of a wheel clamp.

 While the internet can be a great source of information, please be very careful of internet sites which advise you to remove a wheel clamp on the basis that the ‘clamping’ had apparently been illegal and claiming that you may be entitled to compensation.
 It would be for a court to decide whether a bailiff has acted illegally.